KiRa-Hem/KiRa-Hem/README.markdown

      ```

 4. **Enhancements**:
-   - Write CTF challenge writeups in a `ctf-writeups` repo to showcase problem-solving skills.
+   - Create a `ctf-writeups` repo for CTF solutions to showcase problem-solving skills.
    - Add badges for hackathons, CTF rankings, or new certifications.
-   - Create a personal website using GitHub Pages and link it in the `Website` section.
+   - Build a personal website using GitHub Pages and update the `Website` link.

 ## 📋 Setup Instructions
 1. Create a repository named `hemeshvasa` (matching your GitHub username).